LappleApple/feedmereadmes/README-maturity-model.md

 **Recommendation**: A Level Four README can support large-scale community usage and growth.
 It might lack some ingredients necessary for achieving widespread use and adoption.
 Corporations that impose stringent standards for adoption might hesitate before using it.

 ### Level Five: Product-oriented README
-- Detailed information about the project's purpose, functionality and special features/attributes.
-The reader will understand why these features and attributes are helpful or meaningful.
+Detailed information about the project's purpose, functionality and special features/attributes, so that the reader can immediately understand the usefulness and impact of its features and attributes.
-- Includes user testimonials and evidence of past performance in real development situations.
+— User testimonials and evidence of past performance in real development situations.
-- Detailed user installation, configuration, and running instructions, tested and current.
-They also include information about common errors and how to resolve them.
+— Detailed user installation, configuration, and running instructions, tested and current; information about common errors and how to resolve them.
 - Detailed documentation for potential contributors.
 - A detailed vision statement or project roadmap for onboarding new contributors.
 - Embedded visual aids like diagrams and demos.